kogakure/website-11ty-stefanimhoff.de/src/posts/2020/new-website-2020.md

 ## Making-Of Series

 But finally, the website is completed and I deserve a long summer break without screen time.
-But I plan to release a series of Making-Of articles I already wrote over the next weeks.
+But I plan to release a series of Making-Of posts I already wrote over the next weeks.
 It will include a look into my thoughts and inspiration process, the design and development of the website.

 ## Stay Updated